apache/arrow/r/README.md

 ## Usage

-Among the many uses of the `arrow` package, two of the most accessible uses are:
+Among the many applications of the `arrow` package, two of the most accessible are:

 -   High-performance reading and writing of data files with multiple file formats and compression codecs, including built-in support for